 Navigation Within a Page

-When navigating between panels or views within an app's page (see Hub or Tabs and Pivots), there is typically bidirectional movement.
+When navigating between panels or views within an app's page (see Tabs and Pivots), there is typically bidirectional movement.
 Meaning you can move to the next view/panel or the previous one, without leaving the current app page you're on.

 The audio experience around this navigation concept is encompassed by the MovePrevious and MoveNext sounds.